 Curator, Spore Initiative (Berlin) and Festival Director, Chobi Mela (Dhaka)

 Tanzim Wahab is a curator, researcher and lecturer.
 He lives in Berlin and Dhaka.
 His curatorial interests revolve around the sensory and community entanglement of cultural spaces, locational practice(s) and alternative art education.
 He is the festival director of Chobi Mela International Festival of Photography, Dhaka, and curator, community facilitator of Spore Initiative, Berlin.
 Between 2016 to 2021, he served as the chief curator of Bengal Foundation, heading several curatorial research projects and exhibitions across South Asia.
 Wahab, alongside Munem Wasif, has published two editions of Kamra – a comprehensive publication in Bengali, setting ideas and debates of photographic history and theories.
 He is currently co-editing ‘Primary Documents’ South Asia- A MoMA publication on cross-regional art history.
 Wahab was the Vice Principal of Pathshala South Asian Media Institute from 2013 - 2015, and is currently a trustee and lecturer at the institute.
-He has been recently appointed as a co-curator of the Biennale für aktuelle Fotografie 2024, Germany.

 Photo Curator, Producer, and Consultant